Multimodal Fusion and Vision-Language Models: A Survey for Robot Vision: Multimodal Fusion in Robot Vision Tasks

 In the multimodal fusion of robotic vision systems, the effectiveness and adaptability of fusion strategies are primarily determined by three key design considerations: when to fuse, what to fuse, and how to fuse.
 These factors play a crucial role in determining the performance of multimodal perception systems, especially in complex applications such as autonomous driving.

 \begin{itemize} \item \textbf{When to Fuse:} The timing of fusion can be categorized into early fusion, intermediate fusion, and late fusion.
 Early fusion occurs at the raw data stage, integrating sensor inputs.
 Intermediate fusion takes place after feature extraction, where features from different modalities are combined.
 Late fusion happens after each modality makes independent decisions, and these decisions are subsequently merged. \item \textbf{What to Fuse:} For camera inputs, common data elements include feature maps, attention maps, and pseudo-LiDAR point clouds.
 For LiDAR, typical inputs consist of raw point clouds, voxelized representations, and multi-view projections such as BEV (Bird's Eye View), FV (Front View), and RV (Rear View). \item \textbf{How to Fuse:} As shown in Figure \ref{fig:3D_object_detection}, in LiDAR-Camera systems, the granularity of fusion can be divided into ROI-wise, voxel-wise, and point-wise approaches.
 Fusion techniques can be further classified as attention-agnostic or attention-based.
 Early fusion methods, such as those used in MV3D~\cite{chen2017multi} and AVOD~\cite{ku2018joint}, are generally attention-agnostic, relying on direct concatenation or feature pooling to combine multimodal data.
-With the rise of attention mechanisms and transformer architectures, attention-based fusion techniques have become increasingly important in 3D object detection, enabling more dynamic and context-aware integration of features. \end{itemize} 3D object detection is one of the crucial perception tasks in autonomous driving systems, whose primary goal is to obtain three-dimensional information about the environment through various sensors, identify and locate targets such as vehicles, pedestrians, and obstacles, and then provide support for path planning and decision-making.
-In autonomous driving, common sensors include Cameras, LiDARs, Radars, and ultrasonic sensors, etc. A single sensor often cannot meet the requirements for safe and reliable perception.
+With the rise of attention mechanisms and transformer architectures, attention-based fusion techniques have become increasingly important in 3D object detection, enabling more dynamic and context-aware integration of features. \end{itemize} 3D object detection is a crucial perception task in autonomous driving systems.
+Its primary goal is to acquire three-dimensional environmental information through various sensors, identify and localize targets (e.g., vehicles, pedestrians, obstacles), and provide support for path planning and decision-making.In autonomous driving, common sensors include Cameras, LiDARs, Radars, and ultrasonic sensors, etc. A single sensor often cannot meet the requirements for safe and reliable perception.
 Multi-modal fusion combines the advantages of different types of sensors to make up for their respective shortcomings, thus providing more comprehensive and accurate environmental perception capabilities.